 MOVEMENT – DANCE – SACRED TOUCH – PRINCIPLES

 The first stages in self-discipline are developed here.
 Please be aware that in MA-URI, self-discipline means that YOU become the disciple of your own High Self.
 So it is not something imposed on you from outside authorities like it is normally understood as!
-Furthermore, it is here the principles concerned with gaining mastery of your physical realities are introduced and practiced.
+Furthermore, it is here the principles concerned with gaining mastery of your physical realities are introduced and practised.

 Emphasis is put on exploring the many expressions of dynamic interaction between masculine and feminine energies – something that is at the very core of MA-URI.
 In their powerful interaction lies one of the most important keys to a successful and passionate journey through life.
-Also here at beginner level this emphasis serves to enhance dynamic personal growth and to provide an ever-expanding experience of self and of MA-URI.
+Also here at beginner level, this emphasis serves to enhance dynamic personal growth and to provide an ever-expanding experience of self and of MA-URI.

-Furthermore, students are being encouraged to look deep within themselves for answers to the fundamental questions, WHO am I, WHAT am I, WHERE do I come from and Where am I going?
+Furthermore, students are being encouraged to look deeper within themselves for answers to the fundamental questions, WHO am I, WHAT am I, WHERE do I come from and Where am I going?
 Guided meditations as well as „dynamic meditations‟ (where you meditate as you move and dance) are used to explore the boundaries of habit, beliefs and expectations.
 They are used also to help students identify their state of health, happiness and success in life and to allow the person’s inner nature and true strengths and abilities to unfold.